cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - Consumes 2x WCUs or RCUs
 	- dynamo performs 2 ops for every item (prepare & commit)
 - two ops:
-	- `	TransactGetItems` & `TransactWriteItems`
+	- `TransactGetItems` & `TransactWriteItems`
 - use cases: financial transactions, managing order, multiplayer games

 ### DynamoDB as a Session State Cache
 - common use case
-- vs ElasicAche
+- vs ElasiCache
 	- EC is in-mem
 	- dynamodb is serverless
 	- both are key/value stores
 - vs EFS
-	- EFS must be attached to EC2s as a netwpork drive
+	- EFS must be attached to EC2s as a network drive
 - vs EBS & Instance Store
 	- EBS and IS can only be used for local caching (not shared)
 - vs S3